Visit the TrainWeb.org Fan Page on Facebook!

 Knuckle Braced Spreaders

 These spreaders were the first commonly used type of Jordan.
-This spreader featured a mostly all steel construction, and a nose plow.
-This nose plow was raised and lowered vertically for use in spreading ballast and light snow removal.
-The original models featured a fixed diagonal brace, while later ones had an air operated one.
-Some have called this line the Model A (not to be confused with the Type A).
-This line of spreaders used air cylinders to provide vertical movement to the nose plow, wing opening cylinders, vertical cylinders and the diagonal braces.
+They were called Knuckle Braced machines as they used a new type of wing brace, that was articulated in the center, acting like a knuckle.
+To change the spread angle though, one still had to unbolt the braces, and telescope them in or out.
+This spreader featured an all steel construction, and a nose plow.
+This nose plow was raised and lowered vertically for use in spreading ballast and light snow removal, as well as ripping ice when the ice cutters were installed.
+The original models featured a fixed diagonal brace.
+In 1919 a 12" air cylinder was added, allowing quick, in cab control of the diagonal brace.
+Some early literature have referenced this as a Model A (not to be confused with the Type A).
+This line of spreaders used air cylinders to provide vertical movement to the nose plow, wing opening cylinders, vertical post cylinders and the diagonal braces (post 1919).

-Although this model had a cylinder for opening the wings, retracting them back in had to be done manually via a chain and a small winch.
-This model of spreader used a new feature, the bank sloper.
+At the same time as the diagonal brace was made pneumatic, a new attachment was added, the "Bank Builder & Ditcher".
 This was a movable piece on the rear end of the wing used for making different cut angles in ditching, and spreading snow.
 Also new, used in conjunction with the bank sloper was the carry wing.
-This bought the bank sloper forward to a brace (mounted on front framework on some machines, others had a brace) and was used to make a pocket to carry fill and ballast.
+This swung the bank sloper forward to a brace (mounted on front framework) and was used to make a pocket to carry fill and ballast and fill.
+Until the late 1920s, setting up the bank sloper and its working angle was still a manual operation, until an air cylinder was mounted on top of the wing to control it.
 Two more options on this model were the ditch casting, a steel casting made specific to a railroads contour, that was bolted to the bottom of the wing, and the trench digger, used in export machines for digging a small trench to lay cable and such.
+Information on all these parts and attachments can be seen on other pages of this website.
 Many railroads liked to customize these models with cabs of their choice and some home built options.
-Later on Jordan offered major rebuild programs for this line of spreaders.
-This included new cylinder locking braces featuring a pneumatic lock, more beefed up diagonal braces and a longer chassis, along with other new machinery.
+Later on Jordan offered major rebuild programs for this line of spreaders, including be able to completely rebuild them into the Standard series by stretching the frames and adding new telescopic braces.

 St. Louis, Southwestern A-24, brand new in East Chicago.
+A typical Knuckle Braced machine.
 From the collection of John C. LaRue Jr.